 The lawsuit against 72 Sold arose from allegations that the company used misleading marketing tactics to promote its unique selling proposition—promising homeowners a property sale within 72 hours.
 The company built its reputation around this commitment, but many homeowners claim the promises didn’t match reality, with transactions taking longer and resulting in lower offers.

 These practices have led to legal scrutiny over whether the company violated consumer protection laws by failing to provide clear and accurate information.
+Critics of “72 Sold” argue that the 72-hour claim misleads sellers into believing their homes will sell quickly and at a premium price, which is not often the case in today’s fluctuating market.

 Key Allegations Against “72 Sold”